 Home

 The Quasar Feedback Survey is a systematic multi-wavelength study of low-redshift (z<0.2) Type 1 and Type 2 quasars (log[Lbol/erg/s]>~45).
 The team includes observers and simulators who each bring their own expertise to the comprehensive project.
-We have many students working with us as part of their PhD or Masters projects.
 We are open to collaborative projects so please get in touch.
 On this website we provide: a summary of publications and results; access to data products and information about individual targets.

 The survey is designed to: